 140 Augusta Vin Ln, Fredericksburg, TX 78624 • (830) 307-1007 • Mon – Sun, Hours vary

 The last day was meant to eat a hearty breakfast (at El Milagro Twenty Twelve) so we could have energy to climb/hike Enchanted Rock.
 Sadly, we were not able to get in.
 The park was full, and apparently, tickets must be purchased in advance.
 (This was my bad since I didn’t confirm details beforehand.)
 Save yourself time and purchase your tickets online, at least two weeks in advance.
 We drove to Austin instead to kayak by Congress bridge.
 We rented our kayaks from Live Love Paddle, easy to work with and friendly service.

 Before saying goodbye to my siblings, we had dinner at a local BBQ joint, Rolling Smoke.
 It was freakin’ delish!
 I got the brisket sandwich – next time I’ll know to order only the lean meat and the smoked mac n cheese.
 HOLY.
 SMOKES.
 THIS SOUNDS GOOD RIGHT NOW.
 (Huge cheese lover here.)

-If you plan to make a trip to Fredericksburg, I encourage you to call the places you wish to visit first.
-You want to make sure you are aware of their policies regarding Covid.
+If you plan to make a trip to Fredericksburg, I encourage you to call the places you wish to visit first because you want to make sure you are up-to-date with their policies regarding Covid.
 Things are constantly evolving so you never know what to expect.
-If you have any questions about the wineries we visited, or about our stay, please feel free to email me at firstname.lastname@example.org or shoot me a msg through IG.
+If you have any questions about the wineries we visited, or about our stay, please feel free to email me at firstname.lastname@example.org or shoot me a DM on IG.
 I would be more than happy to answer your questions 🙂